-⚡ New: Atlas AI now tracks nutrition alongside your lifts.
+⚡ New: Atlas AI coaching now sees your nutrition alongside your lifts.
 Free Forever tier.
 No credit card.

 If you're choosing between Strong and Hevy, you're already on the right track.
 Both are excellent workout tracking apps used by millions of lifters worldwide.
 But they take different approaches to the same core goal: helping you log workouts and track progress.